goshevs/pchained/README.md

 Introduction
 ---

-This is a new Stata command which is a wrapper around `mi impute chained` and offers simplified syntax for imputation in longitudinal data.
-It also offers functinality for conducting scale imputation at the item level, including Plumpton-type chained imputation of scales (Plumpton, 2016).
+This is a new Stata command which is wraps around `mi impute chained` and offers simplified syntax for imputation in longitudinal data.
+It also offers functionality for conducting scale imputation at the item level, including Plumpton-type chained imputation of scales (Plumpton, 2016).